Cross-view Semantic Segmentation for Sensing Surroundings: EXPERIMENTS

-\textbf{Importance of View Transformer Module.} We further compare with the baseline networks in Table~\ref{tab-vpn-abl} to show the importance of the view transformer module in aggregating the information from multiple views.
-The baseline network is a classic encoder-decoder architecture used in the standard semantic segmentation, in which the encoder and the decoder are same as our VPN.
-We train the baseline model with input view number as 1 and 8 respectively.
-We simply sum up the feature maps from different views and then feed it to the decoder.
+\emph{Importance of View Transformer Module.} We further evaluate our model in Table~\ref{tab-vpn-abl} to show the importance of the view transformer module.
+The baseline network is a classic encoder-decoder architecture used in the standard semantic segmentation, in which the encoder and the decoder are the same as our VPN.
+It simply sums up the feature maps from different views and then feeds it to the decoder.
 Our VPN easily outperforms the baseline and, in some multi-view cases, the baseline model does even worse than single-view one due to the bad fusion strategy.

+\emph{Comparing with baseline.} Table~\ref{tab-vpn} shows that our VPN can easily outperform the 3D geometric method.
+3D Geometric method is very easy to fail when there are obstacles.
+In Fig.~\ref{fig:3d_vpn}, we can see that the 3D geometric method is unable to reconstruct the objects which can not be directly observed, even after filling the holes, such as the desk behind the chairs shown in the figure.
+As for X-Fork, we can see that the original generator performs badly in our cross-view semantic segmentation task.
+This is because X-Fork doesn't have a necessary module to transform the first-view feature map into the top-down-view space.
+The ablation study in Table~\ref{tab-vpn-abl} shows a similar issue that there is a significant performance drop when VPN doesn't contain the VTM.